 HEG, or Hemoencephalographic Neurofeedback

-also measures brain physiology, but it's focus is on blood flow, rather than electrical activity.
-This is helpful for a variety of symptoms, from headaches to concentration to trauma, memory, behavioral (particularly impulsivity) as well as anger and mood issues.
-It is sometimes determined through the initial EEG map that some of a person's symptoms may be metabolic in nature, and so HEG protocols can be added to the treatment protocol.
+HEG also measures brain physiology, but it's focus is on blood flow, rather than electrical activity.
+This is helpful for a variety of symptoms, from headaches to concentration to fear, memory, behavioral (particularly impulsivity) as well as anger and mood issues.
+It is sometimes determined through the initial EEG map that some of a person's symptoms may be metabolic in nature, and so HEG protocols can be added to help a person learn to increase blood flow.
 In this case, a small, infrared camera that measures thermal output is worn on the head.
 Special software is used to monitor output temperature, while a person watches a DVD.
 If the temperature drops during the session, the DVD will stop.
 A client can learn quickly to raise their brain blood flow levels by going into a state of relaxed focus.
 This can often lead to symptom reduction within the session, and over time, have a long-standing effect on reduction symptoms.

 LENS (Low-Energy Neurofeedback System): This FDA-approved system developed by Len Ochs, PhD, also records brainwaves and gives feedback, but with no conscious effort from the client.
 It is non-invasive, and there are no shocks or needles involved.
 In fact, most people feel nothing The LENS uses a very low power electromagnetic field, like the ones that surround digital watches and wires in the wall, to carry feedback to the person receiving it.
 The feedback signal is determined by the client's brainwaves (which are sampled 256 times a second) and travels down the same wires carrying the brain waves to the amplifier and computer.
-Although the feedback signal is weak (thousands of times weaker than a cell phone signal), it produces a measurable change in the brainwaves without conscious effort from the individual receiving the feedback.
-The result is a changed brainwave state, and much greater ability for the brain to regulate itself.
+Although the feedback signal is weak (thousands of times weaker than a cell phone signal), it helps a person learn to produce a measurable change in the brainwaves.
+The result can be a much greater ability for the brain to regulate itself.
 This process can help individuals whose central nervous systems have gotten stuck in certain rigid, dysfunctional patterns to “break loose” from their stuck-ness (be sure and read some of our clients' "Testimonials" on this site).
 The LENS is also excellent for those that have difficulty sitting still or focusing for long periods, and those who have multiple symptoms.
 The initial session involves an extensive interview regarding a client's symptoms, goals, and nervous system sensitivity.
 Follow-up sessions are typically one time a week for 20-30 minutes.
 Often, fewer sessions are needed than with traditional neurofeedback.
 For more information on LENS, click here!
 (OchsLabs Website)

 The LENS has also been used for stress and behavioral issues in cats, dogs and horses, with excellent results!

 NeuroField pEMF: the NeuroField technology incorporates very low intensity pulsed electromagnetic field (pEMF) with heart rate variability (HRV) and electroencephalography (EEG - brainwave monitoring) all in one biofeedback unit.
-It is the first pEMF device that measures physiological responses through HRV and EEG to help guide the brain and body towards a better regulated, normative state.
-For a lovely article about the development of Neurofield (by its inventor, Nicholas Dogris) and another article about the Neurofield and pain, click here!
+It is the first pEMF device that measures physiological responses through HRV and EEG to help you learn to guide your brain and body towards a better regulated, normative state.

-NeuroField tDCS/ACS: tDCS: utilizes weak, direct electric current to modulate the activity and excitability of neurons which enhance brain plasticity, the ability of the brain to reorganize and transform itself.
+NeuroField tDCS/ACS: tDCS: utilizes weak, direct electric current to help you learn to modulate the activity and excitability of neurons which enhance brain plasticity, the ability of the brain to reorganize and transform itself.
 It can be helpful with stress, mood and cognitive issues.

 NeuroField Q20: This is a 20-channel amplifier that allows us to record - and train - up to 20 sites on the brain, all at once!
 This helps us to record the QEEG brain map, or to do very comprehensive Neurofeedback training.